Taishang Huang: Development

-Emperor Gaozu of Han bestowed the title Taishang Huangdi on his then-living father Liu Taigong.
-He bestowed it onto his father to express filial piety.
-Furthermore, it was intended to preserve the social hierarchy between father and son, as the former was a commoner and the latter was a dynastic founder.
+Emperor Gaozu of Han bestowed the title Taishang Huangdi on his father Liu Taigong who was still alive.
+He bestowed it as an act of filial piety.
+It was intended to preserve the social hierarchy between father and son, as the former was a commoner and the latter was a dynastic founder.

-In 301, during the War of the Eight Princes, Sima Lun became the emperor by forcing his puppet Emperor Hui of Jin to become the Taishang Huang.
-The title had strictly served as an honorific before, but it had become a tool of political infighting over the course of this incident.
+In 301, during the War of the Eight Princes, Sima Lun forced his puppet Emperor Hui of Jin to assume the role of the Taishang Huang and seized the emperorship for himself.
+The title had strictly served as an honorific, but it became a tool of political infighting during this incident.

-Another significant occurrence of development was in 399, when Lü Guang of Later Liang abdicated.
-Lü Guang was old and had become mortally ill, but he wished to secure the transition of imperial power to his designated heir, the eldest son from his main consort, in the presence of another son who was older and posed a threat to the legitimate succession.
-Even though Lü Guang failed in his efforts, this incident was the earliest example where imperial retirement served as a method to secure succession.
+In 399, Lü Guang of Later Liang abdicated.
+He was old and gravely ill, so he wished to secure the transition of imperial power to his designated heir, the eldest son from his main consort, in the presence of another son who was older and posed a threat to the legitimate succession.
+He therefore used imperial retirement as a method to secure succession, which was the earliest example of such usage, even though the effort did not succeed in its purpose.

-During the Northern and Southern dynasties, this institution was employed by non-Han regimes in the north as a strategy to cast away from the tradition of the horizontal succession in favor of the Han tradition of a male primogenitor pattern of succession.
-In contrast, due to their Han heritage, the southern regimes had no need to make use and never employed the institution as a means to stabilize successions.
+During the Northern and Southern dynasties, northern non-Han regimes employed this institution as a strategy to cast away from their tradition of horizontal succession in favor of the Han tradition of male primogeniture succession.
+In contrast, due to their Han heritage, the southern regimes had no need to make use of the institution as a means to stabilize successions and never employed the institution in this manner.

 In 617, Li Yuan (later Emperor Gaozu of Tang) bestowed the title Taishang Huang upon Emperor Yang of Sui in absentia.
-Here, Li Yuan used the honorific as a legitimating cover for his seizure of power, in which the newly-installed Yang You served as his puppet emperor.
-In 626 during the Xuanwu Gate Incident, Prince Li Shimin of Tang led his armed men in a coup for the throne.
-During the course of the coup, he succeeded in killing his rival brothers, Crown Prince Li Jiancheng and Prince Li Yuanji.
-Within three days, Emperor Gaozu created Li Shimin as his heir.
-On the ninth day of the eighth month, Emperor Gaozu abdicated in favor for his son Li Shimin (who became Emperor Taizong).
+He used the honorific as a legitimating cover for his seizure of power, in which Yang You was installed as his puppet emperor.
+In 626, during the Xuanwu Gate Incident, Prince Li Shimin led his armed forces in a coup for the Tang imperial throne.
+He succeeded in killing his rival brothers, Crown Prince Li Jiancheng and Prince Li Yuanji.
+Within three days, he was designated as the heir by his father Emperor Gaozu.
+Later that year, Emperor Gaozu abdicated in favor for his son Li Shimin (later Emperor Taizong of Tang).
 He remained as Taishang Huang until his death in 635.

 Modern usage

-In modern Chinese history after 1949, Deng Xiaoping has been called Taishang Huang in a pejorative context, because he wielded much of his power without assuming the titles normally taken on by China's paramount leader and wielded influence over leaders who were a generation below him while he belonged to the generation of leaders from Mao Zedong's era.
-The term has also been applied to other Communist Party senior officials without formal titles who were seen as meddling in the affairs of their successors, such as Chen Yun and Jiang Zemin.